pjborowiecki/SEAT-FRENZY-Restaurant-Table-Booking-System/README.md

 ## ToDo

 - [ ] Integrate Clerk database with the app database schema via webhooks
+- [ ] Refactor and improve the Clerk auth webhook handler
 - [ ] Update headers (merge into one component with variants)
 - [ ] Fix the `getVenuesAction` server action
 - [ ] Finish the `venues` component